 Bohemian Splendor for the Nobility and Cut-Glass Chandeliers in the 18th and 19th Centuries

 While the use of glass instead of rock crystal began with Venetian glass in the 15th century, glass chandeliers began to emerge around 1720.
-Glass was easier to cut and shape than rock crystal, and at first these forms were simple, however even molded glass arms did not produce the play of light that was so desired.
-The innovative use of cut glass became the way to reflect candlelight and sunlight, making chandeliers the centerpieces of opulent interiors.
-Among the most important British glass cutters, Maydwell and Windle worked in the 18th century and made ornate chandeliers for the wealthy, distinguished by a sense of luminescent refractory design.
+Glass was easier to cut and shape than rock crystal, and at first, these forms were simple, however even moulded glass arms did not produce the play of light that was so desired.
+The innovative use of cut glass became the way to reflect candlelight and sunlight, making chandeliers the centrepieces of opulent interiors.
+Among the most important British glass cutters, Maydwell and Windell worked in the 18th century and made ornate chandeliers for the wealthy, distinguished by a sense of luminescent refractory design.

 British Innovation in the 19th Century

 Another important 19th-century maker of chandeliers was Perry & Co.
 London.
-Established by William Parker in the mid 18th century the company made lighting fixtures for the Royal palaces and residences distinguished by their complexity of the design and ornate geometric form.
+Established by William Parker in the mid-18th century the company made lighting fixtures for Royal palaces and residences distinguished by their complexity of design and ornate geometric form.
 Perry chandeliers are highly detailed often embellished with cut crystal pendants and featuring traditional step cutting and multiple tiers and solid lead crystal arms.

 Nicholas Wells Antiques Ltd. stocks and has access to the very best private collections of crystal, glass, and gilt chandeliers in England including extraordinary pieces from the 18th and 19th centuries.
 Do not hesitate to contact us.